luochen01/cs222/readme.txt

+A prototype of database system for CS222 UCI.

 - Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base if you can't compile the code.